danniel7/benpedia/README.md

 # benpedia
-Some code files for benpedia.miraheze.org
+Some code files of JS gadgets for benpedia.miraheze.org